 Expect to find many professional vendors from the UK who flock to Lille to sell English antiques and stock up themselves on items to sell back home.

 In 2017, the city of Lille slightly reduced the perimeter of the Braderie de Lille and increased security measures, after the event had been cancelled in 2016 due to fears of terrorist attacks and in 2020 due to the COVID-19 pandemic.
-In 2021 the city of Lille should pursue the process of returning the Braderie de Lille almost returned to its former glory, as the city proved that the balancing act between security imperatives and pulling off a high-quality flea market event is possible.
-In 2020, the Braderie de Lille will pursue this renaissance.
+In 2021 the city of Lille should pursue the process of returning the Braderie de Lille to its former glory, as the city proved that the balancing act between security & health imperatives and pulling off a high-quality flea market event is possible.

 After La Grande Braderie de Lille and La Braderie du Canal Saint-Martin, the Réderie d’Amiens is the third-largest event of its kind in France.
 Held twice a year on the 3rd Sunday of April and on the first Sunday of October, La Réderie d’Amiens welcomes more than 500 professional dealers and 2,000 casual traders from all over France.
-Around 80,000 to 100,000 visitors come to the Réderie d’Amiens, which takes place in more than 51 streets located in the city centre.
+Around 80,000 to 100,000 visitors come to the Réderie d’Amiens, which takes place in more than 51 streets located in the city center.